-My fundamental interests are in bacterial transcription control and their synthetic design to investigate and direct cell systems behaviour.
-We use synthetic and systems biology approaches to better understand how molecular mechanisms impact on systems behaviour.
-Research activities focus on the molecular mechanisms that underpin bacterial system behaviour, with the view to predictably alter their physiology and behaviour through synthetic regulatory networks.
-For example, we study the molecular program of Pseudomonas syringae that triggers plant pathogenicity and the regulation of nitrogen assimilation and fixation in a various bacteria.
-I am coordinating the systems and synthetic biology aspects of our strategic LoLa award to engineer nitrogen fixing bacteria to reduce our dependency on chemically produced nitrogen fertilisers (RCUK: BB/N003608/1).
+I am interested in how bacteria interact with plants.
+My group uses mainly synthetic and systems biology approaches both on ex planta and in planta model systems to better understand how molecular mechanisms impact on overall systems behaviour.
+Research activities span from molecular mechanisms that underpin bacterial system behaviour, to predictably alter their behaviour in plant environments.
+We study bacterial traits that are either detrimental or beneficial to plants and crops.
+For example, we work with Pseudomonas syringae that triggers plant pathogenicity and Klebsiella oxytoca that can fix atmospheric nitrogen that can provide nitrogen biofertilisers to crops.
+Among others, I am leading the systems and synthetic biology aspects of our strategic LoLa award to engineer nitrogen fixing bacteria to reduce our dependency on chemically produced nitrogen fertilisers (RCUK: BB/N003608/1).